Premium Food and Wine Co-Innovation Cluster Program

 The Premium Food and Wine Co-Innovation Cluster Program is a State Government initiative to support local regional agriculture, food and wine businesses to become more collaborative, productive and globally competitive.

-The $2.7 million Program was initially piloted in the Murraylands, Riverland and Limestone Coast regions with the aim of developing greater economic benefits for these areas.
+The $2.7 million Murraylands, Riverland and Limestone Coast pilot program had the aim of developing greater economic benefits for these areas.

 Successful projects funded under the initial pilot program are now making a tangible difference for the businesses and regions that were involved.